hunterjreid/Vibe/README.md

 </p>

 # Vibe 🎵🎼
-Vibe is an app for sharing <i>short videos</i> but puts privacy first.
-Right now, discover your <b>Vibe</b>!
-Using my video-sharing application, Vibe, you are allowed to upload videos with music and other effects.
-This repository has the master copy and all of the files for the web, Android, and iOS applications. <i>Written in Dart and Flutter.
-Toutes droits réservés. </i>
+A privacy centric social media.

-Hunter Reid was the sole contributor and creator for the entire system as a project with lecturers Arthur, Mohammad, and Rouwa for CS301 course at Yoobee Colleges.
+Hunter Reid designed and created the complete system as a project for the Yoobee Colleges CS301 course, with the wonderful assistance of professors Arthur, Mohammad, and Rouwa.

 <hr>